ethereum/EIPs/EIPS/eip-1.md

 Dec 4, 2019: The "Security Considerations" section was introduced.

 June 17, 2020: Canonicalizes the format for referencing EIPs by number in the "Style Guide".

+Sep 10, 2020: Require the `author` header to include at least one GitHub username.

 See [the revision history for further details](https://github.com/ethereum/EIPs/commits/master/EIPS/eip-1.md), which is also available by clicking on the History button in the top right of the EIP.